-Once your application is successfully submitted and deadline of call for applications is over the evaluation phase starts.
+Once your application is successfully submitted and the deadline of call for applications is over the evaluation phase starts.
 It usually takes a few weeks so please be patient.
-Here is the process and evaluation criteria explained.
+Here the process and evaluation criteria are explained.

 Note that additional criteria may be taken into consideration during the evaluation phase, especially when deciding between equally ranked applicants.
 These are:

 - Equal gender distribution of scholarships